diusazzad/PES-Peoples_Emergency_Services/README.md

-## Lessons Learned
+## Lessons

-We need to setup cross development for this project for accessing the full feature of this project.
-From api to interface each task is will help you to gain the development stronger.
+In summary, you will have three different authentication methods:

+Cookie-based authentication for regular users. custom Token-based authentication for the superadmin role.
+JWT authentication for the admin and editor roles.